iter8-tools/iter8/mkdocs/docs/contributing.md

     git commit -s -m 'This is my commit message'

-If you forgot to do this and have not yet pushed your changes to the remote repository, you can amend your commit with the sign-off by running
+If you forgot to do this and have not yet pushed your changes to the remote repository, you can amend your commit with the sign-off by running:

     git commit --amend -s